 All Grothouse reclaimed wood countertops ship in 2 to 3 weeks and are covered under our lifetime warranty.

 Reclaimed Barn Wood Countertops

-Heavily distressed reclaimed wood countertops are normally crafted from reclaimed barn wood.
-The floor boards from antique barn wood show the gouges and scrapes from years of traffic.
-The siding boards contain nail holes, knots and insect scarring.
+Heavily distressed reclaimed wood countertops usually are crafted from reclaimed barn wood.
+The floorboards from antique barn wood show the gouges and scrapes from years of traffic.
+The siding boards contain nail holes, knots, and insect scarring.
 The original saw marks may be present.
 The wood has an aged patina that is a challenge to replicate.
 The aged character can be enhanced with a dark glaze.
 We recommend that barn wood be sealed with our Durata permanent finish, available in satin or matte sheen.
-Reclaimed barn wood flooring and siding provides the most heavily distressed appearance for wood counters.
+Reclaimed barn wood flooring and siding provide the most heavily distressed wood counters.

-Reclaimed wood countertops utilizing beams tend to have less character flaws.
-The individual boards are sawn from the beams and the defects tend to be minimized in the process.
+Reclaimed wood countertops utilizing beams tend to have fewer character flaws.
+The individual boards are sawn from the beams, and the defects tend to be minimized in the process.
 Reclaimed wood beams may have nail holes and insect scarring, but the aged character is less apparent than counters made from barn siding or flooring.
-The most common beams available from our Pennsylvania barns are antique Heart Pine and old growth Oak.
+The most common beams available from our Pennsylvania barns are antique Heart Pine and old-growth Oak.
 See our photo gallery to view additional photographs for design inspiration.
-If you are ready to get an estimate, click here to request a quote.
+We look forward to assisting you in your reclaimed wood designs.